jsa378/CS-61A/my_notes/notes.md

 Now, I don't know how you *prove* that a recursive program is correct, but I think that's at least the idea for how you *write* a recursive program.

+Note: I have been working on Discussion 04, and solving some exercises in programming recurisvely.
+I think it may be helpful to try to think in terms of strong induction when trying to reason about how to write a recursive function.

 ## Ch.
 2.1

 ## Ch.
 2.2